ThalesGroup/CipherTrust_Application_Protection/pkcs11/csharp/README.md

      v2.7 ... use version 2.7 header

-The program CADP_PKCS11_Samples consists of the main program whose source code can be found in Program.cs and ten other source code files. each of which contains a sample class for a particular functionality, e.g. encryption or signing.
+The program CADP_PKCS11_Samples consists of the main program whose source code can be found in Program.cs and ten other source code files, each of which contains a sample class for a particular functionality, e.g. encryption or signing.
 Two other source files, Settings.cs and Sample_Helpers.cs, contain global settings, Native PKCS11 library path and helper functions, respectively.
 ## Native PKCS11 library path(Default path)
 ### For windows:
     C:\Program Files\CipherTrust\CADP_for_C\libcadp_pkcs11.dll
 ### For Linux:
-    /opt/CipherTrust/CADP for C/libcadp_pkcs11.so
+    /opt/CipherTrust/CADP_for_C/libcadp_pkcs11.so

 User can modify the native PKCS11 library path according to their platform.